 NewBorn Screening Campaign:

 Newborn Screening Campaign in January 2012, groups from throughout the United States, Canada, and the United Kingdom had the opportunity to present before the US Secretary of Health’s Committee on Heritable Disorders and Newborn Screening to rally support for newborn screening for 22q11.2.
-These representatives came from The Children’s Hospital of Philadelphia, The University of Toronto, The International 22q Foundation, Max Appeal, Children’s Hospital of Wisconsin, and The Ryan and Jenny Dempster Foundation.
+These representatives came from The Children’s Hospital of Philadelphia, The University of Toronto, The International 22q Foundation, Max Appeal, Children’s Hospital of Wisconsin, and The Dempster Family Foundation (now called the 22q Family Foundation).
 In an interesting turn of events, the Committee had already predetermined that the application to add 22q11.2 screening to the current federally mandated list of newborn screening studies be denied, prior to any public comments or proponent group presentation, based on a lack of pilot study evidence to support the proposal.
 However, following an extremely convincing and eye opening presentation by the Newborn Screening Proponents, the Committee agreed to re-hear the proposal once pilot data was obtained and submitted into evidence.
 To this end, the collaborating parent organizations (The International 22q Foundation, Max Appeal, and the Dempster Family Foundation – with hopes that other such organizations will join in the very near future) agreed to begin a rapid and restricted fund raising campaign to allocate the necessary funds for such an endeavor.

 From left to right: Michelle Breedlove Sells, Jack Routes , MD (Children’s Hospital of Wisconsin) Carol Cavana (International 22q 11.2 Foundation), Donna McDonald-Mcginn , MS, CGC (Children’s Hospital of Philadelphia) Anne Basset , MD (University of Toronto) Julie Wootton (Max Appeal) Sheila Kambin (The International 22q11.2 Foundation,) Aoy Mitchell , PhD (Children’s Hospital of Wisconsin) – Missing is Stu Berger , MD from Children’s Hospital of Wisconsin